mergeability/mergeable/docs/README.md

 - Notify by creating a comment in *Issues* that do not adhere to configured ruleset. ![completed](https://img.shields.io/badge/Status-completed-green.svg)

 - Ruleset across Repos.
-As a way to enforce and encourage standards in an organization or guide team members on the organizations' engineering best practises.
+As a way to enforce and encourage standards in an organization or guide team members on the organizations' engineering best practices.

 - Repo(s) audit.
-Scan repo(s) for standards configured in rulesets including existance OWNERS file, or .github contains TEMPLATES.
+Scan repo(s) for standards configured in rulesets including existence OWNERS file, or that `.github` contains TEMPLATES.
 Notify through creation of an issue in the repo(s).

 ### Workflow